 - Arrow nocks - 6 or 12.
 Push-in nocks can be replaced in seconds when damaged, avoiding the need to change arrows.
 Other types may require gluing.

 - Spare fletchings.
 Keep a dozen of each colour in your kit.
 It's usually better to glue on a new fletching rather than re-attach the old one.

 - Spare arrow rest.
 If you use a plastic stick-on rest, keep a few spares - they wear out quickly.

 - String.
-They rarely fail these days, but it can happen.
-Keep a spare string if you take part in competitions.
+They rarely fail these days, but it can happen, so definitely something to consider if you take part in competitions.

 - Sight pin.
-These most often break when a bow is knocked or dropped.
+These most often break when a bow is knocked or dropped, but are usually replaceable without buying a whole new sight.
 Note the position of the old pin before replacing!

 - Spare finger sling (they're easy to lose).